Distances and Isomorphism between Networks: Stability and Convergence of Network Invariants: Networks, isomorphism, and network distances

 In the setting of $\Ncal$, it is not difficult to show that the two types of weak isomorphism coincide.
 This is the content of the next proposition.
 By virtue of this result, there is no ambiguity in dropping the ``Type I/II" modifier when saying that two finite networks are weakly isomorphic.

-\begin{proposition} Let $X,Y \in \Ncal$ be finite networks.
-Then $X$ and $Y$ are Type I weakly isomorphic if and only if they are Type II weakly isomorphic. \end{proposition}
+\begin{restatable}{proposition}{weakisomfinite} Let $X,Y \in \Ncal$ be finite networks.
+Then $X$ and $Y$ are Type I weakly isomorphic if and only if they are Type II weakly isomorphic. \end{restatable}

 Type I weak isomorphisms will play a vital role in the content of this paper, but for now, we focus on Type II weak isomorphism.
-The next theorem justifies calling $\dno$ a network \emph{distance}, and shows that $\dno$ is compatible with Type II weak isomorphism. \begin{theorem} $\dno$ is a metric on $\Ngen$ modulo Type II weak isomorphism. \end{theorem} The proof is in Appendix \ref{sec:proofs}.
-For finite networks, we immediately obtain:
+The next theorem justifies calling $\dn$ a network \emph{distance}, and shows that $\dn$ is compatible with Type II weak isomorphism.